CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 The days of traditional stock photos are numbered and instead, people are electing to buy from sites such as Twenty20, a website that sells images from photographers around the world that feel authentic (not contrived).
 The photos they feature range from amateur to professional so don’t feel intimidated if you’re not a photography expert just yet.
 The cool thing is it seems sourcing photos from user generated sites is definitely the new wave of photography.

 So if you always have your camera in hand, consider uploading your photos to a stock photo website to be able to create some extra income.
-It’s an easy way to make money because after you upload them to various sites, you’ve done the upfront work and will just get paid when they sell.
+It’s an easy way to make money through social media because after you upload them to various sites, you’ve done the upfront work and will just get paid when they sell.

 Tip – While you’re traveling it’s a good idea and take tons of pictures along the way because the interesting thing about stock photos is you never know what someone is looking for!
 It could be a old man holding a gelato in Italy, a person riding a train in Switzerland, a tulip field in Amsterdam.
 Basically it’s better to take as many amazing pictures as possible so you can play photo roulette and up your chances of cashing in!